Playing Golf In The Zone

 5. Lose the ego!

 Self-consciousness interferes with the flow state.
 When players describe playing golf in the zone, there’s no worrying about how they look to other players.
+In flow, there is no sense of “self”.
 Too many golfers I speak with are overly concerned about how their golf game and their results will make them look to others.

-Ego golf means you are too wrapped up with the outcome, instead of being immersed in the activity (the process).
+Ego golf means you are too wrapped up with the outcome and how your play makes you look, instead of being immersed in the activity (the process).
 The desire to attain the joy of a good outcome and avoid a bad outcome create too much pressure on every shot – there’s too much thinking and not enough “flow”.

 When I notice this in a new student, I immediately begin working with them on their awareness of this thinking and ways to steer them away from it.
 Process focus and measuring the success of round by this will help.